 While studying for an MPhil or PhD, you can undertake independent research in an area of your choice, supervised and supported by a team of academics.
 You have access to a range of training opportunities to enable you to develop your research skills.

 The MA by Research in English is designed for students who have a passion to pursue a research project defined by themselves, but with the support of an academic environment and supervisors.

 The School of English and Journalism offers advanced research opportunities within the subjects of English and Creative Writing.

 MA Fine Art is a studio-based course that is aimed at those who wish to develop the critical, research, practical, and professional aspects of their art practice at the highest level.

-This academically rigorous Master’s programme is designed to give you the opportunity to progress your specialist knowledge of history and the chance to develop the advanced research skills that are transferable to a variety of careers paths, including PhD study.
+This rigorous Master’s programme is designed to give you the opportunity to develop your specialist knowledge of history alongside advanced research skills that are transferable to a variety of careers paths, including PhD study.

 The School of History and Heritage offers advanced research opportunities in the subject of History.
 Doctoral students can benefit from academic expertise in Roman, Byzantine and medieval history; gender history; history and culture in the 19th Century; and British political history.

 This MA programme is designed for art, architecture and design graduates who wish to specialise in creative approaches to interiors in buildings and environmental design.

 This degree aims to provide the professional and practical training needed for a career in the exciting world of journalism.
 It also offers an academically rigorous approach to critical analysis of the subject.

 The School of English and Journalism offers research opportunities at the highest level of academic qualification: a PhD or a PhD by Practice.

 This Master’s is designed to focus on the reporting of the arts for those wishing to enter one of the fastest-growing areas of journalism.

 The new millennium has brought change to the global media landscape, and the majority of publications are now accessed online.
 The Journalism Digital MA aims to prepare graduates for a career working at the forefront of the digital media revolution where expectations of speed, accuracy and quality are high.